davidbetz/etitlejs/README.md

 * `titleData`: this is an array of key/value objects which can manually override titles; if set, titles are not searched for, even if the title functions are used.
 This enables scenarios where external titles might be needed, but disabling won't require code changes.
 Effectively, setting `titleData` to [] will disable the title search.

-### createSelector
+### create_selector

-Though the above functions are the primary entry points, the internally used `createSelector` function has also been exported.
+Though the above functions are the primary entry points, the internally used `create_selector` function has also been exported.

 This function creates a key from a path and has myriad use cases.
 For example, a simply find/replace from / to _ will make a legal Azure Table Storage key.

 Signature:

-    [selector] createSelector(path, allowHyphensInSelector, keepDot)
+    [selector] create_selector(path, allowHyphensInSelector, keepDot)

 Consider the following: